bbl-dres/kbob-fdk/documentation/DATAMODEL.md

 ### eBKP-H Codes

-This is only an overview of the main standard.
+This is only an overview of the main groups (Hauptgruppen).
+SN 506 511 defines a hierarchical four-level structure with over 500 elements at the most detailed level.

 | Code | Value (EN) | Value (DE) |
 |------|------------|------------|